zhouchw5/Python_excel.github.io/README.md

 ![available quantity of parent items](https://github.com/zhouchw5/Python_excel.github.io/blob/Python/available%20quantity%20of%20parent%20items.png)
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;**Table 4.** _The available quantity of each parent item based on the Cannikin Law_

 As shown in table 4, the available quantity of one parent item would be the suggested implementing sales order quantity of this item, which is the outcome of the simplified process in the white box we have mentioned above.
 According to the formula: _demand_order_all = demand_order_all.groupby(['parent_item', 'lg_wk'], as_index = False)['AI_atp'].min()_, the sales order quantity here is always less than the forecast quantity.
 And based on the Cannikin Law in order for delivery in full, we can always avoid shortage of any components but redundancy would become the point of significance.
+So the next design of the model is to consume the redundant supply of son items to obtain more available quantity of parent items via iteration.